Updated April 2026

 Multi-Vehicle Prestige

-Cover for owners with multiple prestige vehicles, often with volume considerations and simplified administration.
+Cover for owners with multiple prestige vehicles, often with volume pricing and simplified administration.

 Multiple high-value vehicles on one policy